 You sometimes hear photographers say, when it comes to imagery, “It’s the Light”.

 Since light is ever-shifting, ever-changing, subjects are appearing and fading at every moment in every location.
 The challenge of the photographer is to be present and awake to the conditions, wherever he stands.

-And just where that is, may be of secondary importance.
+And just where that is, may be of secondary import.

 And, that may just also be a recipe for a life well-lived.